mousseng/xitools/README.md

 - `rcheck` makes it easy to check party/alliance readiness by asking and doing the tallying for you
 - `skillchain` tracks active and potential skillchains and magic bursts
+- `minimap-helper` auto-configures the zoom for your Minimap plugin
 - `tracker` is a primitive ability tracker tailored for the author
+- `recast` is a fork of `recast` that has been imgui-fied
 - `logger` logs some simple packet data for diagnostic and dev purposes
-- `xp` tells you how much exp you've earned since you started earning, or over a specified period of time
-- `minimap-helper` auto-configures the zoom for your Minimap plugin

 ### libs
 - `core/` libraries are intended to be fundamental building blocks - common data